 I’m Kristin—born and raised in East Tennessee, shaped by the mountains, and now living on my dad’s family estate where my work and my life have finally aligned.

 I didn’t always know I’d end up here.
 For years, I lived in the Catskills of New York, where I learned to grow food, raise chickens, preserve the harvest, and build a life around handmade work and seasonal rhythms.
-That’s also where my aesthetic took shape—simple, honest, rooted in nature, with a love for the small details that make a home feel warm and lived-in.
+It’s also where my aesthetic took shape—simple, honest, rooted in nature, with a love for the small details that make a home feel warm, lived-in, and grounded.

-Those years taught me how much I value connection, food shared at long tables, and the slow work of creating something with my hands.
+Those years taught me how much I value connection, food shared at long tables, and the slow, patient work of creating something with my hands.

 Eventually, the pull to come home grew too strong to ignore.
 Returning to East Tennessee—and to the land my family has been connected to for generations—led me to build The Farmstead by Chicken Librarian.
 Here, on my dad’s family property, I get to live the kind of life that raised me: close to the land, grounded in community, and guided by the seasons.